ang-zeyu/infisearch/docs/src/search_configuration.md

 `numberOfExpandedTerms`

-By default, stemming is turned off in the [language modules](indexing_configuration.md#language).
-This does mean a bigger dictionary (but not that much anyway), and lower recall, but much more precise searches.
+Stemming is turned off in the default [language module](./indexer/language.md#ascii-tokenizer).
+This does mean a bigger dictionary (but not too much usually), and lower recall, but much more precise searches.

 To provide a compromise for recall, query terms that are similar to the searched term are added to the query, although with a lower weight.

-For both of the [language](./indexing_configuration.md#latin-tokenizer) modules available currently, this is only applied for the last query term, and if the query string does not end with a whitespace.
-An implicit wildcard (suffix) search is performed on this term. (quite similar to Algolia Docsearch's behaviour)
+For all [language modules](./indexer/language.md) available currently, this is only applied for the last query term, and if the query string does not end with a whitespace.
+An implicit wildcard (suffix) search is performed on this term. (similar to Algolia Docsearch's behaviour)

 ### Term Proximity Ranking